 Need 10 tips for hiring an employee?
 Hiring the right employee is a challenging process.
 Hiring the wrong employee is expensive, costly to your work environment, and time consuming.
 Hiring the right employee, on the other hand, pays you back in employee productivity, a successful employment relationship, and a positive impact on your total work environment.

 Hiring the right employee enhances your work culture and pays you back a thousand times over in high employee morale, positive forward thinking planning, and accomplishing challenging goals.
-This is not a comprehensive guide to hiring an employee, but these steps are key when hiring an employee.
+This is not a comprehensive guide to hiring, but these steps are key when you hire an employee.

 Copyright Tom McNemar